How To Protect Your Kiln Shelf From Melting Glaze

 If you just bought your kiln or if you’re using someone else’s, you want to be careful not to damage the kiln shelf.

 I’m sure you want to take good care of your investment.
 If it’s not your kiln, I’m sure you want to respect someone else’s property.
-If glaze melts on the self, there is a slim chance your pottery will survive, and the kiln shelf now has melted glaze on it.
+If the glaze melts on the shelf, there is a slim chance your pottery will survive, and the kiln shelf now has melted glaze on it.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.